udemy/js-tooling/README.md

 # eslint-udemy
-ESLing configs and plugins used by Udemy.
+ESLint configs and plugins used by Udemy.